 About EURAXESS Links

 EURAXESS Links is a networking tool for European researchers working outside Europe and non-European ones wishing to collaborate and/or pursue a research career in Europe.
-It has thus far been launched in the USA (soon becoming the "North-America" hub), Japan, China, India, the ASEAN hub encompassing Singapore, Thailand, Malaysia and Indonesia, and has just been opened in Brazil.
+It has thus far been launched in North America, Japan, China, India, the ASEAN hub encompassing Indonesia, Malaysia, Singapore, Thailand and Vietnam, and has just been opened in Brazil.
 EURAXESS Links provides information about research in Europe, European research policy, opportunities for research funding, for international collaboration and for trans-national mobility.
 Membership is free.

 The objective of EURAXESS Links